evelynjulia/a500_notebooks/project_idea.md

   - Focus on the thermodynamic accuracy of the forecasts using radiosonde observations as truth.
   - They use Student's t-test to get statistical significance that the error is significantly different from zero.
   - They look at the following things in terms of results and comparisons:
       * PBL height
       * Potential temperature profiles
       * Humidity profiles
       * Other derived sounding variables: e.g. CAPE, MLCAPE, MLCIN

-# Deadline updates - 12 Nov
+## Deadline updates - 12 Nov

-Understand forecast model boundary layer parameterization and compare with tower or sonde data
+**Goal:** Understand forecast model boundary layer parameterization and compare with tower or sonde data

 Have 3 papers and a dataset by Friday.
-So we will have 6 pages of setting and analysis and 6 pages of our own data analysis etc.

-What am I most interested in? wind?
+In the report we will have 6 pages of setting and analysis and 6 pages of our own data analysis etc.

 Could look at source code?
-(With Phil and Henryk)
+(With Phil and Henryk):

-Want to be able to see the monin-obukov equations and look at how they are implemented in the model need to look at what equations are used for the boundary layer.
+- Want to be able to see the monin-obukov equations and look at how they are implemented in the model need to look at what equations are used for the boundary layer.

 Phil's links:

   - [ARM site review paper](https://journals.ametsoc.org/doi/pdf/10.1175/AMSMONOGRAPHS-D-16-0004.1)
   - [FIFE](https://daac.ornl.gov/FIFE/guides/lidar_height_data.html)
   - [Gabls](https://link.springer.com/article/10.1007/s10546-014-9919-1)